MLHale/funset-enrichment-visualization/README.md

 ![cadvisor](docs/img/cadvisor.png)

 ## License
-Pathway Viz is a web-based BIOI tool for visualizing genetic pathway information.
+Funset is a web-based BIOI tool for visualizing genetic pathway information.
 Copyright (C) 2017  Matthew L. Hale, Dario Ghersi, Ishwor Thapa

 This program is free software: you can redistribute it and/or modify